MacArthur Park (song): Background and release

 Summer's recording of "MacArthur Park", included as part of the "MacArthur Park Suite" on her double album Live and More, was eight minutes and forty seconds long.
-The shorter seven-inch vinyl single version – which omits the song's balladic second movement – afforded Summer her first #1 hit on the Billboard Hot 100, also becoming the last of seven hit versions of compositions by Jimmy Webb to reach the Top Ten on the Hot 100, with "MacArthur Park" by Summer being the only recording of a Webb composition to top the Hot 100.
+The shorter seven-inch vinyl single version – which omits the song's balladic second movement – gave Summer, after a string of several successful chart hits, her first number 1 hit on the Billboard Hot 100, also becoming the last of seven hit versions of compositions by Jimmy Webb to reach the Top Ten on the Hot 100, with "MacArthur Park" by Summer being the only recording of a Webb composition to top the Hot 100.

 Record World reported that this version produces a "dazzling" effect and that "the syn-drums and inspired production techniques are occasional and dramatic."

 The nearly 18-minute musical medley "MacArthur Park Suite" incorporated the original songs "One of a Kind" and "Heaven Knows" featuring Brooklyn Dreams, the latter being issued as the second single off Live and More.
-This medley was also sold as a 12-inch (30 cm) vinyl recording, and it stayed at number one on Billboards Hot Dance Club Songs chart for five weeks in 1978.
+This medley was also sold as a 12-inch (30 cm) vinyl recording, and it stayed at number 1 on Billboards Hot Dance Club Songs chart for five weeks in 1978.

 The versions of this medley in Live and More and in the 12-inch recording are notably different in the presentation of the two original songs.
 In the 12-inch version, "Heaven Knows" was extended to incorporate the instrumental string introduction and the bridge horn solo of the single version for radio stations, but left out the second verse, and "One of a Kind" was trimmed of a large part of the instrumental break but included the second verse.
 Lyrically, Summer's rendition is also curious, in that it adds the word "Chinese" to clarify what type of checkers was being played.

 "MacArthur Park Suite" was not included on the compact disc version of Live and More because of early CD limitations; however, the album version is available on 1987's The Dance Collection: A Compilation of Twelve Inch Singles.
 The 12-inch special one-sided disco DJ single has been digitally remastered and included on the Bad Girls digipak double CD release.
 In 2012, "Live and More" was remastered in Japan and included the original LP version of the "MacArthur Park Suite".

-In 2013, the song was remixed by Laidback Luke for the Donna Summer remix album Love To Love You Donna (it was also remixed by Ralphi Rosario and Frank Lamboy), which was released to dance clubs all over America, having a successful peaking at No. 1, giving Summer her first posthumous No. 1 and her twentieth No. 1 overall.
+In 2013, the song was remixed by Laidback Luke for the Donna Summer remix album Love To Love You Donna (it was also remixed by Ralphi Rosario and Frank Lamboy), which was released to dance clubs all over America, having a successful peaking at number 1, giving Summer her first posthumous number 1 and her twentieth number 1 overall.